populse/populse_db/README.md

 Unit tests written thanks to the python module unittest

-The module is ensure to work with Python >= 3.3
+The module is ensured to work with Python >= 3.3

+The module is ensured to work on the platforms linux and osx

 # Launch the tests